-We are bombarded with thousands of ads per day telling us that the right stuff is going to make us happier, healthier, more attractive, and more successful.
+We’re bombarded daily with thousands of ads telling us that the right stuff is going to make us happier, healthier, more attractive, and more successful.

-You may think your decision to buy most things is based on logic, but in reality, it’s usually far from it.
+You may think your decision to buy most things is based on logic, but, in reality, that’s not usually the case.

 A classic sales quote is that “people don’t buy products, they buy better versions of themselves.”